Tomato Sauce

 Key Techniques

-- Straining through food mill for separation of seeds and skins
+- Straining (removing seeds and skins for refined texture)

 Classic Dishes